Rajjeshwar/GRU-implementation/README.md

 ## Design decisions:

+1. We remove the new line markers during pre-processing. `response.text.split("\n")[0:]`
+2. Followed by this, we remove the punctuation from the corpus to prepare for tokenization. `str.maketrans("", "", string.punctuation)`
-1. For optimization, we used a standard ADAM optimizer, which works on the intuition on RMS prop + two beta values.
+3. For optimization, we used a standard ADAM optimizer, which works on the intuition on RMS prop + two beta values.
-2. Weights have been initialized using the Xavier GLOROT scheme.
+4. Weights have been initialized using the Xavier GLOROT scheme.
 I tried random weights too, but the loss didn't decrease.
 So only GLOROT worked.
-3. Cross Entropy Loss is used, and perplexity is used just as a metric (not for ADAM optimization).
+5. Cross Entropy Loss is used, and perplexity is used just as a metric (not for ADAM optimization).
-4. We reset the gradients before each backpropagation step (akin to `torch.zero_grad()`).
-5. In forward, we set the forget gate as `f_t = np.ones(i_t.shape) - i_t`.
-6. Gradients are clipped to avoid exploding gradient issues that can incur very large updates to neural network weights.
+6. We find that after 100 epochs with the current layer we obtain a perplexity of _12.249737_. `np.min(train_perplexity)`

 ## Evaluation: